 Discovering Kanban's Fundamental Principles

-To truly embrace the essence of Kanban, it's pivotal to grasp and apply its foundational principles.
-These principles not only serve as the cornerstone for the advanced practices and key metrics we'll explore later but also guide the overarching philosophy behind Kanban.
+To truly embrace the essence of Kanban, it's pivotal to grasp and apply its core practices.
+These core practices not only serve as the cornerstone for the advanced practices and key metrics but also guide the overarching philosophy behind Kanban.

 Kanban Core Practices: